shoifmohammad/Ever_wing/README.md

 This is my first pygame project.

-use left and right arrow to shift your space ship.
+Use left and right arrow to shift your space ship.
 Hit the space key to fire bullet.